 13. Playa del Socorro

-Tenerife is full of the impressive black sand beaches.
-Although most of them have a complicated access, strong currents and often seem like a better match for surfers.
+Tenerife is full of impressive black sand beaches.
+Although most of them have complicated access, strong currents often seem like a better match for surfers.
 Playa del Socorro, Playa de la Nea and Playa de Almaciga (near Playa Benijo) are three beaches we managed to visit by car.
 If traveling without kids, we´d probably include more to our route, even simply for hikes and views.

 I should also admit that none of the beaches (except Las Teresitas perhaps) felt like a perfect place for a lazy day off… In other words, Tenerife wouldn´t be my first choice for a beach vacation.
-Nevertheless, it has a perfect combination of a comfortable climate, impressive nature and inviting local culture – what could possibly beat that?!
+Nevertheless, it has a perfect combination of a comfortable climate, impressive nature, and inviting local culture – what could possibly beat that?!